777arc/textbook/content/frequency_domain.rst

 Negative Frequencies
 ********************

 What in the world is a negative frequency?
-For now, just know that they have to do with using complex numbers (imaginary numbers)--there isn't really such thing as a "negative frequency".
-It's just a representation we use.
+For now, just know that they have to do with using complex numbers (imaginary numbers)--there isn't really such thing as a "negative frequency", it's just a representation we use.
 Here's an intuitive way to think about it.
 Consider we tell our SDR to tune to 100 MHz (the FM radio band) and sample at a rate of 10 MHz.
 In other words, we will view the spectrum from 95 MHz to 105 MHz.
 Perhaps there are three signals present:

 .. image:: ../_static/negative-frequencies2.svg
    :align: center